WanjiruMarionne/python-p4-web-servers-and-wsgi/README.md

 This application will be defined in a function somewhere in the file- as we saw before, we named ours `application`.

-Run `python server/werkzeug_app.py` (or change the file to be executable first if you prefer).
+Run `python3 server/werkzeug_app.py` (or change the file to be executable first if you prefer).
 You should see the following in the terminal:

 ```console